Tender, savory and super-juicy baked chicken breasts - try this easy method.

 Season the chicken on both sides with the salt.
 Let the chicken sit at room temperature 15 minutes, skin-side up.
-Strip the rosemary leaves from their branches and chop finely; scatter over the top of the breasts and rub into the skin.
+Strip the rosemary leaves from their branches and chop fine.
+Scatter the rosemary over the top of the breasts and rub into the skin.
 Arrange the lemon halves flesh side down around the chicken.

-Roast chicken 12 minutes; baste with some of the pan juices.
-Crank up the oven temperature to 475 degrees and roast and additional 15 minutes, until the skin is golden brown and the pan juices are bubbling and dark brown.
+Roast chicken 12 minutes, then baste with some of the pan juices.
+Crank up the oven temperature to 475 degrees and roast and additional 15 minutes, or until the skin is golden brown and the pan juices are bubbling and dark brown.
 If your breasts are larger than 6 ounces they might need a few minutes more.
 Don’t overcook! (please).